 Twists

-The Guide and other Players come up with the creative Twist, not the Player making the Check.
-If the acting Player (or the Guide!) does not like it, they can always fall back to Delay.
-This is a safety valve to settle the matter so play can continue.
-The Player can also just call off the Twist entirely and accept failure as the gift it is.
+The Guide and other Players come up with the Twist, not the Player making the Check.
+If the acting Player or the Guide does not like it, either can just call off the Twist and accept failure as the gift it is.

 Procedure